CandyDog/Simple-Expert-System/README.md

 `Help --> Install from site...(MyEclipse) / Install software...(Eclipse)`
 (More specific information please see official site of [Windows Builder](http://www.eclipse.org/windowbuilder/))

 - Import project into Eclipse, then build and run.
-If you build with no error, then you will see the main interface.
+If you build without any errors, you will see the main interface as shown in the picture below.

-- Have fun playing with this simple program and contribute!
+- Have fun playing with this simple expert system and contribute!

 ## Program screenshots